 - built-in data persistence – NoSQL database (a la MongoDB) integrated into the language;

-- Sciter contains and uses libUV for asynchronous I/O so pretty much all functionality of NodeJS is (or can be made) available: file I/O, file and directory monitors, Process execution objects with stdio/stderr/stdin hooks.
-Yet HTTP, WebSockets, raw sockets communication.
+- Sciter contains and uses libUV for asynchronous I/O so pretty much all runtime of NodeJS is (or can be made) available: file I/O, file and directory monitors, Process execution objects with stdio/stderr/stdin hooks.
+And also HTTP, WebSockets, raw sockets communication.

-- Reactor and SSX – Sciter contains native implementation of ReactJS and JSX built-in into script compiler.
+- Built-in JSX and Reactor – Sciter contains native implementation of ReactJS core and JSX built-in into script compiler.